Wednesday, October 30, 2019

 Unfortunately it is also the nature of humanity to harbor mistrust and form judgments and then reward or punish along perceived lines of allegiance.
 I saw this at AMC toward a peer who jokingly coined the phrase, "badventist," and I believe this happens often at Unity toward anyone that does not show enough zeal in their displays of reverence toward cultural change.

 Is it possible to humbly and respectfully disagree on some perceptions of morality?
-Or do we all have to be beaten into the same mold?
-The Following TED talk is very good on this topic.
+Or do we all have to mercilessly be beaten and pushed into the same mold?

 it can be found at: https://www.youtube.com/watch?v=vs41JrnGaxc

+The challenging question is...
 Setting aside his personal tastes on religious systems and going back to the data.
 Is it better to function on two channels and ignore the other three, or recognize and UTILIZE ALL FIVE and WEIGHT THEM PROPERLY on a MOMENT TO MOMENT basis?

 Which leads to my final suggestion, to bring greater fairness and unity to Unity...